-Ball out of play and Linesman (L2) is in position with second last defender indicating position of throw and to which side.
+Ball out of play and linesman (L2) is in position with second last defender indicating place of throw-in and which side.

-Referee (R) crosses from diagonal to centre of field, in the same manner as a defence covering a throw-in.
+Referee (R) crosses from diagonal to centre of field, in the same manner as a defender covering a throw-in.

-Linesman (L1) in position in line with his second last defender for the possible counter-attack.
+Linesman (L1) in position in line with his second last defender for possible counter-attack.